Lewis and Clark Expedition

 Today, Allegheny County remains a vibrant and culturally rich area, with a strong spirit of resilience and innovation.
 Its history continues to shape its present, as the county keeps evolving and adapting to the changing economic and social landscape.

-This timeline provides a concise overview of the key events in the history of Allegheny County, Pennsylvania.
+This timeline provides a condensed summary of the historical journey of Allegheny County, Pennsylvania.

 • 1788 - Allegheny County is established on September 24.